 Making a quality set of full dentures usually takes five appointments.
-Every patient presents with a unique shape of their oral tissue and relationship of their upper and lower jaws.
+Every patient presents with a unique shape of their oral tissue and the relationship of their upper and lower jaws.
 Each patient also has unique aesthetic requirements depending on the size, shape, and tone of their face and jaws.
-Each of these five appointments is crucial for a final denture which looks, fits, and works well.
+Each of these five appointments is crucial for a final denture that looks, fits, and works well.

 Immediate dentures are made in advance and can be positioned as soon as the teeth are removed.
 As a result, the wearer does not have to be without teeth during the healing period.
 However, bones and gums shrink over time, especially during the healing period following tooth removal, therefore, immediate dentures would usually require more adjustments to fit properly during the healing process and generally should only be considered a temporary solution until conventional dentures can be made.
 The healing process is slower as it can take months for your bone and tissue to stabilize after tooth extractions.

 It will take a bit of time to get used to your new denture, particularly if it is your first.
 Unfortunately, a full denture will not feel like your teeth did when you had them.
 They should, however, become comfortable and functional with time.

 At first, you will have some difficulty with speaking and this is to be expected.

 Some people describe this as trying to talk with a “mouth full of marbles”.

 Be patient; you will quickly adapt with practice and soon you will find you cannot speak properly without your denture.